"Unlocking Potential, One Precise Movement at a Time"

 Intervention Techniques

-Occupational therapists use a variety of techniques and activities to address fine motor coordination.
+Therapists use a variety of occupational therapy techniques and activities to address fine motor coordination.
 These may include exercises for strengthening hand muscles, coordination drills, sensory-based activities, bilateral coordination tasks, manipulation of objects with different textures and sizes, and practicing specific fine motor skills relevant to daily activities.

 Adaptations and Assistive Devices